 There are certain key areas where 3D printing is making an impact on the aerospace industry:

-- It is being used to produce numerous fixtures, jigs, gauges and templates, and bringing down costs in the process
+- It is in use to produce numerous fixtures, jigs, gauges and templates, and bringing down costs in the process

 - 3D printing provides placeholder parts which act as surrogates for training purposes

-- It is used to manufacture metal brackets that perform a structural function inside aircraft
+- It is in use to manufacture metal brackets that perform a structural function inside aircraft

 - Prototypes are increasingly 3D printed, enabling designers to refine the form and fit of finished parts